 Still, turquoise lakes, countless vineyards and mountains for days… This is what you experience when you touch down in Queenstown, New Zealand.

-Sitting on the shores of the South Island’s Lake Wakatipu, this mid-sized town is renowned for its range of adventure sports in addition to its breathtaking views.
+Sitting on the shores of the South Island’s Lake Wakatipu, this mid-sized town is renowned for a range of adventure sports in addition to its breathtaking views.

 I mean, there’s a reason it’s called the Adventure Capital of the World.

-Whether you’re an adrenaline junkie, lover of the outdoors or just want to be flawed by natural beauty every single day, Queenstown is a travel destination not to be missed.
+Whether you’re an adrenaline junkie, keen hiker or just want to be flawed by natural beauty every single day, Queenstown is a travel destination not to be missed.